 When the unit is OFF, no lights on the top panel glow.
 But when you’re charging it, and the battery is not yet full, the CHARGE lamp in the back still glows solid orange.

-Finally, the Bluetooth Status lamp illuminates in one of three possible ways.
+Finally, the Bluetooth Status lamp lights up in one of three ways.

 - It slow blinks when the speaker comes up in standby mode, ready to pair but not in discovery mode.